node-red/node-red-nodes/hardware/neopixel/README.md

 #### Brightness

-The overall brightness of all the pixels can be set to a level in the 0-100 range (0 being off, 100 being full brightness).
+The overall brightness of the pixels can be set to a level in the 0-100 range (0 being off, 100 being full brightness).
 It can also be set via `msg.brightness`
 The default level is 100 (full brightness)